KleistLab/GInPipe/README.md

   ```
   samples: "path/to/sequences/data"
   ```
-If the headers in the sequence file do not contain the date, you can add it to headers using a script provided (TODO!).
+If the headers in the sequence file do not contain the date, you can add it to headers using a custom script, given a meta table is provided along with the FASTA file.

 #### 2.2 Reported cases data file